On this page

 Working on a student journal is a great way to build writing and editing skills, while becoming familiar with the scholarly publishing process.

 For student authors, having something published is a way to have your voice heard and represented.
-Additionally, having an article published in a peer reviewed, open access journal is great on your resume or CV -- especially if you plan on continuing your studies through graduate school.
+Additionally, having an article published in a peer reviewed, open access journal is great on your resume or CV -- especially if you plan on continuing your studies or pursue an academic career.

 Who can start a student journal?